 - Facilitate both formal and informal opportunities for cross-cultural interactions among both program recipients and program staff.

-- National Standards on Culturally and Linguistically Appropriate Services (HHS, Office on Minority Health)
+- National Standards on Culturally and Linguistically Appropriate Services (HHS, Office of Minority Health)

-- Build Linguistic and Cultural Competence in Your Program (HHS, Administration for Children and Families, National Clearinghouse on Families and Youth); June, 2015
+- Build Linguistic and Cultural Competence in Your Program (HHS, Administration for Children & Families, National Clearinghouse on Families & Youth); June 2015

 - Culturally Competent Nursing Care: A Cornerstone of Caring (HHS, Office of Minority Health)

-- Effective Communication Tools for Healthcare Professionals (HHS, Health Resources Services Administration)
+- Effective Communication Tools for Healthcare Professionals (HHS, Health Resources and Services Administration)